MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 16/02-MiniLab_Backup Files and Folders.md

 4. On the **Proxy Configuration** tab you can add proxy information.

 5. On the **Throttling** tab you can enable internet bandwidth usage throttling.
 Throttling controls how network bandwidth is used during data transfer.
 This control can be helpful if you need to back up data during work hours but do not want the backup process to interfere with other Internet traffic.
-Throttling applies to back up and restore activities.
+Throttling applies to backup and restore activities.

 ## Delete your backup schedule

-1. Click **Schedule Backup**.
+1. Select **Schedule Backup**.

 2. In the wizard, select **Stop using this backup schedule and delete all the stored backups**.

-3. Verify your choices and click **Finish**.
+3. Verify your choices and select **Finish**.

 4. You will be prompted for a recovery services vault security pin.